YouTube’s Beloved Lofi Girl Ends Her Two-Year Livestream After Sham Copyright Claim

 “Confirmed the takedown requests were abusive & terminated the claimants account,” YouTube shared.
 “We’ve resolved the strikes + reinstated your vids - it can sometimes take 24-48 hours for everything to be back to normal!”

-Even better: Lofi Girl has a countdown to a new livestream showing on their page, ready to begin a new never-ending swell of music at 12 p.m.
-ET today.
-That’s soon!
-Time to refresh your browser tabs and get back to listening.
-Lofi Girl hasn’t quit her job quite yet.
+Even better: Lofi Girl had a countdown to a new livestream showing on their page, ready to begin a new never-ending swell of music at 12 p.m.
+ET.
+Time to refresh your browser tabs and get back to listening: Lofi Girl hasn’t quit her job quite yet.
+In fact, she's back now.

-Note: This article was updated at 12:15 p.m.
-July 12, 2022, to note the return of the YouTube channel.